 As per the authors of the 2017 report, “Investigators seeking to conduct research on cannabis or cannabinoids must navigate a series of review processes that may involve the National Institute on Drug Abuse (NIDA), the U.S. Food and Drug Administration (FDA), the U.S. Drug Enforcement Administration (DEA), institutional review boards, offices or departments in state government, state boards.”
 Layers of paperwork are creating a lengthy bureaucratic mess, which has reportedly prevented many from investigating the therapeutic value of the plant.

 In the U.S., there are also problems with the supply.
 As the National Academies Report detailed, there is a single source for all cannabis research material in the country.
 The NIDA Drug Supply Program has contracted the University of Mississippi with the production of the nation’s research-grade cannabis material, which is a problem.
 Not only are there shortages, but the product itself is a poor representation of what’s available on the market.

 At the time of writing, there were only five varieties of marijuana cigarettes (plus a placebo) and 11 bulk options (again, plus a placebo).
 The highest THC is either 6.7 percent (cigarette) or ten percent (bulk), neither of which represents the highly potent strains that consumers have access to.

-The Slow March towards Knowledge
+The Slow March Toward Knowledge

-The green rush of cannabis research has only just begun, but it's nevertheless a fascinating time to live in.
+The green rush of global cannabis research has only just begun, but it’s nevertheless a fascinating time to live in.
 According to Clinicaltrials.gov, there are over 700 clinical trials using cannabis in one stage of research or another around the globe.
-While many have a more conservative focus (harm reduction, addiction, and impairment), there has been a notable shift towards therapeutic applications in recent years.
+While many have a more conservative focus (harm reduction, addiction, and impairment), there has been a notable shift toward therapeutic applications in recent years.